zowe/docs-site/docs/user-guide/usingapis.md

 ## Programming explorer server REST APIs

-You can program explorer server REST APIs by referring to the following examples.
+You can program explorer server REST APIs by referring to the examples in this section.

 ### Sending a `GET` request in Java